sharife/goldenthread-v2/site/content/about/people/_index.md

 board:
   heading: Board of Trustees
   items:
-    - bio: <strong>Babak Sani</strong> *(he/him)* has been practicing intellectual
-        property law since 1992.
-Prior to that, he had an engineering career in Silicon Valley as an integrated circuit designer in the microelectronics industry.
-He was born in Iran and emigrated to the U.S. at the age of
-        15. He has been a longtime supporter of a number of non-profits focusing on the arts, education, the environment, and immigration reform, and has provided pro bono legal services for several such organizations.
-He also serves on the board of The Body Positive, a non-profit focusing on education around body image.
-His interest in the fine arts, in particular of the type that builds bridges between people and cultures with different roots, made him an early supporter of Golden Thread Productions.
-He believes deeply in the mission of Golden Thread and is delighted to be part of the organization.
-He received a Bachelor’s degree from UC Berkeley in Electrical Engineering and Computer Sciences, a Master’s degree from Santa Clara University in telecommunications, and his Juris Doctor degree from UC Hastings.
-He has two daughters and lives in Berkeley, CA.
-      image: /img/archive/2018/03/Babak-Sani-300x300.jpg
-      name: Babak Sani
-      credit: President
     - bio: <strong>May Allam</strong> *(she/her)* is Senior Director of Engineering at
         TiVo, San Jose CA. She manages an Engineering organization responsible for developing the TiVo experience for set-top boxes at millions of